-- 1.10 The Fee Schedules are provided at www.aisc.org/certification and are subject to change. - Applicants: Refer to GR 2.1 concerning payment of fees. - Renewing Participants: Invoices will be delivered by email prior to the renewal audit. - If an audit is canceled for failure to pay, the Participant must reapply for certification.
-The Participant may not pay for the audit at a later date and resume certification or reschedule the audit. - For audits canceled less than 30 days before the audit date, the Participant will be eligible for a 50% refund of their paid certification fees. - The Initial Application and Expedited Fee as noted on the Fee Schedule are both non-refundable once payment is received. - 1.11 The table below lists the current certifications and endorsements, and those that have been superseded:
+- 1.10 The Fee Schedules are provided at www.aisc.org/certification and are subject to change. - Applicants: Refer to GR 2.1 concerning payment of fees. - Invoices will be uploaded to your participant portal approximately 90 days prior to the date of your audit.
+An email will be sent to the accounts payable contact, certification contact, and principal officer on file for your company when the invoice has been uploaded. - Full payment of certification invoices must be made by the due date listed on the invoice.
+If an audit is canceled for failure to pay, the Participant will be withdrawn at the conclusion of their current certificate and must reapply to regain certification.
+The Participant may not pay the invoice at a later date and resume certification or reschedule the audit. - For audits canceled less than 30 days before the audit date, the Participant will be eligible for a 50% refund of their paid certification fees. - For audits canceled within 48 hours of the audit date, the Participant will be withdrawn at the conclusion of their certificate and will not be eligible for a refund of their paid certification fees. - The Initial Application and Expedited Fees as noted on the Fee Schedule are both non-refundable once payment is received. - 1.11 The table below lists the current certifications and endorsements, and those that have been superseded:

-Current Certification and Endorsement Superseded Certified Building Fabricator (BU) N/A Certified Bridge Fabricator - Simple (SBR) Simple Bridge Certification Certified Bridge Fabricator - Intermediate (IBR) Major Bridge Certification Certified Bridge Fabricator - Advanced (ABR) Major Bridge Certification Certified Highway Component Manufacturer (CPT) Certified Metal Component Manufacturer Certified Hydraulic Fabricator - Standard (HYDS) Certified Hydraulic Fabricator (HYD) Certified Hydraulic Fabricator - Advanced (HYDA) N/A Certified Erector (CSE) Certified Steel Erector (Advanced) Fracture Control Endorsement (FCE) Fracture Critical Endorsement Fracture Control Endorsement for Hydraulic (FCEH) N/A Complex Coatings Endorsement - Enclosed, Covered and Exposed (CCE-1, CCE-2 and CCE-3) Sophisticated Paint Endorsement - P1 Enclosed, P2 Covered and P3 Exposed
+Current Certification and Endorsement Superseded Certified Building Fabricator (BU) N/A Certified Bridge Fabricator - Simple (SBR) Simple Bridge Certification Certified Bridge Fabricator - Intermediate (IBR) Major Bridge Certification Certified Bridge Fabricator - Advanced (ABR) Major Bridge Certification Certified Highway Component Manufacturer (CPT) Certified Metal Component Manufacturer Certified Hydraulic Fabricator - Standard (HYD) Certified Hydraulic Fabricator (HYD) Certified Hydraulic Fabricator - Advanced N/A

-1.12 All time frames listed throughout the GRs are listed in calendar days.
+(HYDA) Certified Erector (CSE) Certified Steel Erector (Advanced) Fracture Control Endorsement (FCEB) Fracture Critical Endorsement Fracture Control Endorsement for Hydraulic (FCEH) N/A Complex Coatings Endorsement - Enclosed, Covered and Exposed (CCE-1, CCE-2 & CCE-3) Sophisticated Paint Endorsement - P1 Enclosed, P2 Covered and P3 Exposed

-All correspondence, discussions and interviews through the application and renewal processes will be conducted directly with or in the presence of the Participant's/Applicant's designated representative (normally the management representative, certification contact or appointed employee).
+- 1.12 All time frames listed throughout the GRs are listed in calendar days. - 1.13 All correspondence, discussions and interviews through the application and renewal processes will be conducted directly with or in the presence of the Participant's or Applicant's designated representative (See GR 1.1.2).
+Consultants can not be a participant's or applicant's designated representative.
 Certification contacts and principal officers are not required to be present at the audit or be the designated representative during the audit.